will-yuponce-db/navy-pdm/DATABRICKS_SETUP.md

 - Check that you're running in the Databricks environment
 - Verify the service principal has access to the workspace
 - Ensure the SQL warehouse is running
+- Check network connectivity and firewall settings

 ### Query Execution Failed
 If you see: `Query execution failed`
 - Verify the table `public_sector.predictive_maintenance_navy.parts` exists
 - Check that the service principal or user has SELECT permissions
 - The application will fall back to local database if Databricks fails
+- Check query syntax and table names

+### High Response Times
+If you see: `High response time detected`
+- Check Databricks warehouse status (may be cold or overloaded)
+- Verify network connectivity
+- Consider optimizing queries or increasing warehouse size

+### Authentication Errors
+If you see: `Authentication failed`
+- Verify service principal credentials
+- Check that the service principal has workspace access
+- Ensure the OIDC token endpoint is accessible

 ## Security Notes